Core Filters Reference

 'required' => true|false,

-'description' => 'Parameter description'
+'description' => 'Parameter description',

 ],

-'handler' => 'handler_slug', // Optional: makes tool handler-specific
+'handler' => 'handler_slug', // Optional: handler-owned tool

 'requires_config' => true|false, // Optional: UI configuration indicator

-'handler_config' => $handler_config // Optional: passed to tool execution
+'handler_config' => $handler_config, // Optional: passed to tool execution

 Parameters: